Robust Stance Detection: Understanding Public Perceptions in Social Media: Introduction

-In this paper, we propose a cross-domain, cross-target stance detection model called domain-adaptive \textbf{C}ross-target \textbf{STANCE} detection via \textbf{C}ontrastive learning and \textbf{C}ounterfactual generation (\textsc{STANCE-$\text{C}^3$}) to address limitations in existing SOTA models. \model~is a domain- and target-agnostic model that leverages counterfactual data augmentation (CDA)~\cite{lu2020gender}, an approach that has been shown to decrease bias and improve the robustness of neural network-based models~\cite{wang2021robustness}.
+In this paper, we introduce \model~as a domain- and target-robust model that uses Counterfactual Data Augmentation (CDA)~\cite{lu2020gender}, an approach that has been shown to decrease bias and improve the robustness of neural network-based models~\cite{wang2021robustness}.
 We combine CDA with text style transfer methods~\cite{10.1162/coli_a_00426} to facilitate effective text transfer from one domain to another.
-These language model-based data augmentation techniques are expected to enrich existing datasets with information that will improve the performance of stance detection models across multiple domains.
+These language model-based data augmentation techniques are expected to enrich existing datasets, improving the performance of stance detection models across multiple domains.

-Previous work on stance detection addressed domain robustness by using adversarial training and including the target word as an input to the stance detection model (e.g., concatenating the target word and text as input to the language model).
-However, this approach resulted in overfitting the model to the specific target, thus limiting its performance robustness for other targets.
-In \model, we adopt a self-supervised technique called contrastive learning~\cite{chen2020simple} to extract both shared and distinct high-level features that capture the specific characteristics of statement-target pairs.
-Text features such as word embeddings, Part-of-Speech tags, or $n$-grams are commonly used across tasks or datasets, while domain-specific terms, phrases, or concepts are normally used for target topics or subjects.
-In addition to the existing contrastive loss function, we incorporate additional components such as cosine similarity and negative pair loss to guide the model to minimize the distance between pairs with same stance labels and maximize the distance for pairs with different stance labels.
-Because contrastive learning is classified as a self-supervised approach, \model~benefits from requiring fewer manually annotated data points.
-Additionally, when combined with CDA during the pre-processing stage, it ensures that the training set is optimally constructed for a cross-domain and cross-target setting, i.e., there are sufficient data points exhibiting both similarities and differences, allowing the model to infer salient features that are useful for stance detection.
+Previous work on stance detection addressed domain robustness using adversarial training and incorporating the target word as an input to the model.
+However, this approach often led to overfitting on the specific target, restricting its robustness in performance for other targets.
+In \model, we modify a self-supervised technique called contrastive learning~\cite{chen2020simple} to extract both shared and distinct high-level features to capture specific characteristics of statement-target pairs.
+We incorporate components such as cosine similarity and negative pair loss to direct the model to minimize the distance between pairs with the same stance labels and maximize the distance between pairs with different stance labels.
+By requiring fewer manually annotated data points and combining CDA during the pre-processing stage, \model~ensures that the training set is optimally constructed for a cross-domain and cross-target setting (i.e., a sufficient balance between data points that exhibit similarities and differences, allowing the model to infer salient features that are useful for stance detection) while avoiding overfitting.